saifalikhangithub/Social-Media-Website/README.md

    - Import the `.sql` file (if available)
 5. **Start Apache and MySQL** from XAMPP/WAMP control panel
 6. Open your browser and visit:

+---

+## 📂 Folder Structure

+---

+## 📌 Notes

+- Make sure to upload the **SQL database file** for full functionality.
+- Use this project to learn how PHP handles sessions, user authentication, and MySQL interaction.
+- Not intended for production use — for learning/demo purposes only.

+---

+## 📸 Screenshots

+_Add screenshots of your login page, home page, or profile section here to visually showcase your app._

+---

+## 📄 License

+This project is open-source and free to use for educational purposes.

+---

+## 👨‍💻 Author

+Created by [Your Name] — feel free to reach out or fork the project!